What is IP infringement?

 - Request removal of a trade mark for non-use.

-If you believe someone's importing goods that infringe your rights, you can lodge a notice of objection with the Australian Border Force (ABF).
+If you believe someone's importing goods that infringe your trade mark, you can lodge a Notice of Objection (NOO) with the Australian Border Force (ABF) for free.
 This gives them the authority to temporarily seize suspected infringing goods.

 How to stop online infringement

 If you notice infringement on an online site or e-commerce platform, you can approach the owners of the site to request that they take down infringing content.
 To find out who owns a website, you can check their domain name's registration in the Australian and international WHOIS databases.

 Most e-commerce platforms have a take-down mechanism for responding to IP complaints, including counterfeit and replica goods or other unauthorised items.

 If you can't contact or identify the infringer, you may need to engage an investigator or IP professional.
 If the infringer is outside Australia, you may need to work with lawyers in the relevant country to act on your behalf.

 For help with online infringement, check out the World Intellectual Property Organization's (WIPO) Arbitration and Mediation Center.
 It offers mediation, arbitration, and expert determination to enable parties to settle their domestic or cross-border commercial disputes.